ztyyLV/web-twain-docs/indepth/features/barcode.md

 ## Runtime Settings

 Most of the time, you simply need to use the default decode method to read most of the barcode images out there.
-However, you may encounter some barcodes that are not being read by default or a situation where you would like to customize which barcode types your reader should pick up, and more.
+However, you may encounter some barcodes that fail to be read and sometimes you might want to limit which barcode types the reader should pick up, and more.

-The runtime settings of the addon give you access to a wide array fo customizable parameters, all of which you can check out with the method [ `getRuntimeSettings()` ]({{site.info}}api/Addon_BarcodeReader.html#getruntimesettings) and change with the method [ `updateRuntimeSettings()` ]({{site.info}}api/Addon_BarcodeReader.html#updateruntimesettings).
+The runtime settings of the addon give you access to a wide array of customizable parameters, all of which you can check out with the method [ `getRuntimeSettings()` ]({{site.info}}api/Addon_BarcodeReader.html#getruntimesettings) and change with the method [ `updateRuntimeSettings()` ]({{site.info}}api/Addon_BarcodeReader.html#updateruntimesettings).
 Now to demonstrate a few typical customization scenarios:

 ### Specify the Barcode Type(s) to Read

 By default, the addon will read all the supported barcode types from the image.
 (See the `Supported Symbologies` in the [overview page](https://www.dynamsoft.com/Products/Dynamic-Barcode-Reader.aspx) for the full list.)

-If your license only covers a subset of the full list or you want to read specific barcoe types, you can use the `barcodeFormatIds` and `barcodeFormatIds2` parameters to specify the barcode format(s).
+If your license only covers a subset of the full list or you want to read specific barcode types, you can use `barcodeFormatIds` and `barcodeFormatIds2` to specify the barcode format(s).
 For example, to enable only 1D barcode reading, you can use the following code snippet:

 ``` javascript
 DWObject.Addon.BarcodeReader.getRuntimeSettings()